Snapchat Ends 'Speed Filter' That Critics Say Encouraged Reckless Driving

 A federal appeals court in May ruled that the family of the young men who died in the Wisconsin crash should be able to sue Snap for being negligent in designing a product that led to foreseeable harm.
 Snap this week asked the trial court to toss the case out, arguing the speed filter did not cause the car accident.

-A Snap spokesperson says of the some 5 billion "Snaps" users make every day, the speed feature is used in just a few thousand of them, suggesting that it was unpopular.
+Of the some 5 billion "snaps" users make every day, the speed feature barely registers in terms of popularity, which is why Snap officials say it is dropping the tool.

-Irina Raicu, the director of the Internet Ethics Program at Santa Clara University, said increasingly tech companies are doing risk assessments of new products and features to try to get ahead of possible abuses.
+Irina Raicu, the director of the Internet Ethics Program at Santa Clara University, said that increasingly, tech companies are doing risk assessments of new products and features to try to get ahead of possible abuses.

 "If you have a new tool or feature: What does it allow?
 What does it invite?
 And what does it incentivize?
 There are degrees of responsibility based on those three things," she said.
 "This Snapchat filter seems like maybe it was missing some of those conversations initially."

-Note: A previous version of this story gave an incorrect timeline for when a number of car crashes linked to the "speed filter" occurred.
-The crashes in Georgia and Philadelphia both took place in 2015, not 2016.
-The Florida crash took place the following year, in 2016.